avail/idLogger/README.md

 ## idLogger

-A project that attempts to add support for non-nVidia GPUs to Initial D 6 Arcade Stage
+A project that attempts to add support for non-nVidia GPUs to Initial D 6 Arcade Stage, *among other things*.

 ## How to run